cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 written as H, which functions effectively as a random oracle.
 For concrete recommendations on hash functions which SHOULD BE used in practice, see
 {{ciphersuites}}.

+We specify two domain-separated hash functions as follows:
+* Hrho
+* Hchal

 ## Schnorr Signatures {#dep-schnorr}